guerillaxgardener/reading-notes/301-reading-01.md

 * Encapsulated : Component will depict an interface so users may call on functionality.

-* Independent : Component is designed with a self-reliant buildout so surrounding code may be changed.
+* Independent : Component is designed with a self-reliant build so surrounding code may be changed.

 _____What are the advantages of using component-based architecture?_____